What to Plant in January in Arizona (Low Desert Guide)

 Enjoy this month’s harvests of cool-season vegetables, herbs, fruit, and flowers.

 - Kale is a superstar in the Arizona garden in January.
 Keep harvesting for a continuous supply.
-Frosty nights will sweeten the taste of kale.
+Frosty nights will sweeten kale’s flavor.
 Grow several varieties of kale in your garden.
 Don’t forget to try my favorite kale salad with all that delicious kale.

 - Broccoli harvests begin in earnest this month.
 Hopefully, you succession planted to have a continuous harvest all month.
 Plant transplants through the end of January.
 Learn more about succession planting in this guide.